 Tomasz Hueckel, researcher with feet of clay

-Tomasz Hueckel, Professor Emeritus at Duke University (Durham, North Carolina, USA), joins the growing community of honorary doctors at the Université de Montpellier.
-An engineer, researcher and teacher, he has been working for over 15 years with teams at the University of Montpellier, in particular those at the Laboratory of Mechanics and Civil Engineering (LMGC).
-The ceremony on May 16, 2025 was an opportunity to retrace his career step by step, from his native Poland to the United States, as well as his significant contributions to the field of civil and environmental engineering.
+Tomasz Hueckel, professor emeritus at Duke University (Durham, North Carolina, USA), joins the growing community of honorary doctors at the University of Montpellier.
+An engineer, researcher, and teacher, he has been collaborating for more than 15 years with teams at the University of Montpellier, particularly those at the Laboratory of Mechanics and Civil Engineering (LMGC).
+The ceremony on May 16, 2025, was an opportunity to retrace his career step by step, from his native Poland to the United States, as well as his significant contributions to the field of civil and environmental engineering.

-To get to the lectern, he uses an unobtrusive cane to move around with ease, without ever losing his generous smile.
-Tomasz Hueckel shines like someone who has nothing to prove.
-His head has been in research for over 50 years, but his feet are firmly planted.
+To get to the lectern, he uses a discreet cane to move around with ease, never losing his generous smile.
+Tomasz Hueckel radiates confidence, like someone who has nothing to prove.
+He has been immersed in research for over 50 years, but his feet are firmly planted.
 Rooted, even.
-In his speech, delivered in fluent French, he begins by highlighting his family roots.
-His father, Stanislaw Hueckel, professor of marine engineering at Gdańsk Polytechnic and member of the Academy of Sciences, " introduced him to the engineering sciences ".
-And his great-grandfather, botanist Edward Hückel, a true " family legend ".
+In his speech, delivered in fluent French, he begins by paying tribute to his family roots.
+His father, Stanislaw Hueckel, professor of marine engineering at the Gdańsk Polytechnic and member of the Academy of Sciences, who "introduced himto engineering sciences."
+And his great-grandfather, botanist Edward Hückel, a true "family legend."

 Land of welcome

-While Tomasz Hueckel is honored as Professor Emeritus at Duke University (Durham, North Carolina, USA), his career began in his native Poland.
-He studied there, graduating with distinction in civil engineering from the Gdańsk University of Technology in 1968, before going on to earn a doctorate in applied mechanics at the Polish Academy of Sciences in Warsaw in 1974 under Professor Zenon Mróz, a leading figure in continuum mechanics whom he considers one of his "masters".
-Caught by a presentiment, he left for Italy just two months before the communist military coup that shook Poland in 1981.
+Although Tomasz Hueckel is honored as professor emeritus at Duke University (Durham, North Carolina, United States), his career began in Poland, his native country.
+He studied there, graduating with honors in civil engineering from Gdańsk University of Technology in 1968 before going on to earn a doctorate in applied mechanics from the Polish Academy of Sciences in Warsaw in 1974 under the supervision of Professor Zenon Mróz, a leading figure in continuum mechanics whom he considers one of his "masters."
+As if struck by a premonition, he left for Italy just two months before the communist military coup that shook Poland in 1981.
 Italy became his home for many years.
-He taught in Rome and then Milan, where he had completed his postdoc in 1975 under the supervision of Professor Giulio Maier, before moving to France to complete his training with a doctorate in physical sciences at the University of Grenoble in 1985.
-By this time, he was already attracting attention for his innovative exploratory research in the field of multiphysics geomechanics, with applications to underground energy and environmental geomechanics.
-He is interested in the ground, and even the subsoil.
-The subject was new: exploiting the thermo-mechanics of clay as a geological barrier for nuclear waste disposal, which involved developing a new theory of clay thermoplasticity.
-From 1983 to 1987, he worked with the nuclear waste storage industry at ISMES in Bergamo.
-Before taking the plunge and flying over the Atlantic Ocean, he headed for the United States.
+He taught in Rome and then Milan, where he had completed his postdoctoral studies in 1975 under the supervision of Professor Giulio Maier, before leaving for France to complete his training with a doctorate in physical sciences at the University of Grenoble in 1985.
+At that time, he was already noted for his innovative exploratory research in the field of multiphysics geomechanics, with applications in underground energy and environmental geomechanics.
+He was interested in the ground, and even the subsoil.
+The subject was new: harnessing the thermomechanics of clay as a geological barrier for nuclear waste storage, which involved developing a new theory of clay thermoplasticity.
+From 1983 to 1987, he collaborated with the nuclear waste storage industry at ISMES in Bergamo.
+Before taking the plunge and flying across the Atlantic Ocean to the United States.

 Builder of multiphysics geomechanics

-In 1987, Tomasz Hueckel arrived at Duke University in North Carolina as a specialist in civil and environmental engineering.
-Unable to continue his research into the underground storage of nuclear waste, as all programs on the subject had ground to a halt in the country, he turned his attention to chemo-mechanics.
-Multilingual, he collaborated with colleagues from universities in Canada and Europe: Belgium, France, Switzerland and, of course, Italy.
-His expertise is now widely recognized internationally.
-He is equally involved in research, teaching and the life of his university.
-Moulay Saïd El Youssoufi, LMGC researcher and Director of the UT de Nîmes, speaks of "a career marked by a real passion and a permanent commitment to fundamental and applied research in the field of soils".
-As a result, he has received numerous awards for his scientific work, including the IACMAG John Booker Medal in 2008 " for his pioneering work in the field of environmental geomechanics, in particular for his seminal papers on the thermoplasticity of geomaterials and on chemomechanical coupling ".
+In 1987, Tomasz Hueckel arrived at Duke University in North Carolina as a civil and environmental engineering specialist.
+Unable to continue his research on underground nuclear waste storage, as all programs on the subject had been halted in the country, he turned his attention to chemomechanics.
+Multilingual, he collaborated with colleagues from universities in Canada and Europe: Belgium, France, Switzerland, and of course Italy.
+His expertise was widely recognized internationally.
+He was equally involved in research, teaching, and the life of his university.
+Addressing his colleague and friend, whom he is sponsoring at this honorary doctorate ceremony, Moulay Saïd El Youssoufi, researcher at the LMGC and director of the UT in Nîmes, highlights "a career marked by a true passion and ongoing commitment to fundamental and applied research in the field of soils."
+This has earned him numerous awards for his scientific work, including the IACMAG John Booker Medal in 2008 " for his pioneering work in the field of environmental geomechanics, in particular for his seminal articles on the thermoplasticity of geomaterials and chemo-mechanical coupling."
 He also co-founded a leading Elsevier journal in the field: Geomechanics for Energy and the Environment.

-In the eyes of Moulay Saïd El Youssoufi, the scientist embodies "rigor, inventiveness, humility, the sharing of knowledge and, of course, academic freedom".
-Which makes him, above all, " a great scientist, a transmitter of knowledge, a loyal collaborator and a friend of the University of Montpellier ".
-In 2023, Tomasz Hueckel will become Professor Emeritus at Duke University, where he will continue to contribute enthusiastically to research and the education of younger generations.
-It's a way of continuing to pay tribute to his roots, while helping to root other pioneers on both sides of the Atlantic in research.
+In the eyes of Moulay Saïd El Youssoufi, the scientist embodies "rigor, inventiveness, humility, knowledge sharing, and of course academic freedom."
+This makes him above all "a great scientist, a transmitter of knowledge, a loyal collaborator, and a friend of the University of Montpellier."
+In 2023, Tomasz Hueckel became professor emeritus at Duke University, where he continues to contribute enthusiastically to research and the training of younger generations.
+It is a way of continuing to pay tribute to his roots while helping to establish other pioneers on both sides of the Atlantic in the field of research.